edgedelta/docs/docs/appendices/tokens.md

 >
 > You can only create a token based on the permisssions that you already have.
 For example, if you have read-only access for **Integrations**, then you can create a token with read-only access for **Integrations**; however, you cannot create a token with write-only access for **Integrations** because you do not currently have that permission.

-1. In the Edge Delta Admin portal, on the left-side navigation, click **Global Settings**.
+1. In the Edge Delta App, on the left-side navigation, click **Global Settings**.
 2. In the Tokens sections, click  **Create Token**.
 3. Under **Name**, enter a descriptive name for the token, such as **john-smith-integrations-token**.
 4. Click **Add Permissions**.